 Since Apple's iPad roster (and overall product offering) has expanded to include several different iPad lines, release timeframes have been more spread throughout the year.
 There have been recent spring releases, like the 2020 and 2021 iPad Pro models and iPad mini 5, though fall announcements have also occurred in recent years like the 8th-generation iPad and 4th-generation iPad Air in September and October 2020, respectively.

 For most people, tablets aren't as necessary as phones.
 So if you can sell a bit early, even if you have to do without for a few weeks, you might get a better price.

 Anything I should do before I sell?

-There are a few things you'll want to do before selling!
+Yes, there are a few things you'll definitely want to do before selling!

 1. Back up your iPad

 Before you do anything else, make sure you have an up-to-date backup of your iPad.
 That way all your data is safe and secure and you'll be able to easily restore it to your new iPad when you get it. iCloud automatically makes a backup overnight, as long as you're plugged in, but a manual backup will make sure you're absolutely up to date.

 - Make sure your iPad is connected to Wi-Fi.

 - Plug your iPad into a power source.